VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 To provide our API in the NLX network we have to create a service in the Management UI.
 You can do that by going to the services page where you click on the "Add service" button.
-Note that for demo purposes you can omit most fields and only fill in the "Servicename" and "API Endpoint URL" field.
+Note that for demo purposes you can omit most fields only fill in the "Servicename" and "API Endpoint URL" field.
+For the "ServiceName" use `SwaggerPetStore` and for the "API Endpoint URL" use `https://petstore.swagger.io/v2`

-Next to that you also have to select the inway to be used by this service.
+Next to that you also have to select the inway `Demo Inway` to be used by this service.

 ![Add service screen](/img/nlx-management-add-service-screen.png "Add service screen")